martinmaxk/Stable-Roommates-Problem-Generalized/README.md

 Branch and bound takes the longest time, after that Simulated Annealing dominates.
 Reducing the MaxNumBranchVars constant can reduce the runtime and vice-versa.
-Branch and Bound will only be run for problems where n*k <= MaxNumBranchVars, so the worst-case runtime of Branch and Bound is O(2^MaxNumBranchVars).
+Branch and Bound will only be run for problems where n*k <= MaxNumBranchVars, so Branch and Bound will solve O(2^MaxNumBranchVars) linear programs in the worst case.

 The program will output a csv file for each combination of metric and value of k for each experiment.
 These files will be in the "bin/Release" folder.